For Singaporeans who wish to register their marriage in Thailand

 Half a working day

-Any current or former work permit holder who wishes to marry a Singapore Citizen/Permanent Resident, must first seek approval from the Singapore Ministry of Manpower (MOM) before proceeding to file a notice of marriage.
-This is to ensure that the marriage application does not break any work permit conditions.
+Any current or former work permit holder who intends to marry a Singapore Citizen/Permanent Resident, must first seek approval from the Singapore Ministry of Manpower (MOM) before proceeding to file a notice of marriage.
+This is to ensure that the marriage application does not contravene any work permit conditions.
 For more information including how to apply for MOM’s approval, please visit https://www.mom.gov.sg/faq/foreign-worker.
 The registration of marriage between a non-Singaporean and Singapore Citizen/Permanent Resident does not automatically accord the foreign spouse the right of permanent residence in Singapore.